 When it comes to university admissions, the majority of institutions accept applications from students with an IB Diploma.
 However, different institutions have different views on how it compares with A levels.
 This means that there can be variations in offers between those which don’t use the UCAS tariff system.
 The mandatory Extended Essay can be used to show an ability to carry out research independently, a valuable study skill at university.

 The IB Diploma is a largely academic qualification, so will be viewed similarly to A levels by employers if you choose not to go onto higher education.
 However, aspects of the programme will allow you to develop employability skills, such as during the voluntary community service part of CAS.

-The International Baccalaureate may not be as popular as A levels or BTECs, but with the organisation now in its 50th year, the Diploma Programme has a reputation for being of a high quality.
+The International Baccalaureate may not be as popular as A levels or BTECs, but with the organisation now running for over 50 years, the Diploma Programme has a reputation for being of a high quality.
 In the UK, it seems to be restricted to a small number of (usually private) schools, but it is a worthy contender with A levels, especially for students who would prefer a rigorously academic qualification.

 Ben’s work as a Project Editor focused on many aspects of Indigo, from research and content creation to helping draw up plans for the site’s next big developments.
 Ben joined the team in 2017 after a year as an English language assistant in France.